open-vector-tile - v1.7.4

-A Modified TypeScript implementation of the Mapbox Vector Tile library.
-It is backwards compatible but offers a lot of new features and improvements including (but not limited to):
+This also serves as a modified TypeScript implementation of the Mapbox Vector Tile library.
+So it is backwards compatible but offers a lot of new features and improvements including (but not limited to):

 Since another spec is being built at the same time, you may think this is a waste of time or creating an unnecessary conflict of interest.
 So I wrote my thoughts on this topic and why this spec is being created.